-Air Force musical units may perform musical programs in the public domain as prescribed by Department of Defense guidelines.
-DoD does not normally authorize more than one band or other musical unit for a parade in the civilian domain; this is intended to assure widest possible participation in public events of local interest, particularly around national holidays.
+Air Force musical units may perform musical programs as prescribed by Department of Defense guidelines.
+Parade support is normally authorized as per DoDI 5410.19, v4 3.1.(1): "One local band or local composite marching band element per Military Service, including the National Guard, is authorized to participate in a parade that is of general interest or benefit to a local, State, regional, national, or broadly representative community," this is intended to assure widest possible participation in public events of local interest, particularly around national holidays.
 In addition, by public law, any performance must not place military musicians in competition with professional civilian musicians.
 For instance, bands can perform background, dinner, dance or other social music for official United States Government functions but cannot provide the same for most civilian-sponsored events.
 The specific programs that bands may provide for civilian audiences are concerts, parades or short opening or closing patriotic presentations.
-In the latter case, musical selections normally consist of a medley of military or patriotic songs and music to accompany the presentation of colors by a color guard.
+In the latter case, musical selections normally consist of the National Anthem or military/patriotic songs and music to accompany the presentation of colors by a color guard.

 Musical units may provide patriotic presentations at official nonpartisan government and civic functions.
 Official government functions include those in which senior officials of the federal government are involved in the performances of their official duties.
 Official civic functions include such state, county or municipal events as inaugurals, dedications of public buildings and projects, the convening of legislative bodies and ceremonies for officially invited government visitors.
-Additionally, musical units may provide patriotic presentations at national conventions of designated national military and veterans associations.
+Additionally, musical units may provide patriotic presentations at national conventions of designated national military and veteran associations.